Home

 ARTICLE IX – THE EXECUTIVE BOARD

 Section 1.
-An Executive Board of the four (4) Chair Officers and five (5) other members shall be elected each year, all of whom shall be elected at the same time and in the same manner as Local Lodge Officers.
+The Executive Board shall consist of all Local Lodge Officers and five (5) additional members who will be elected at the same time and in the same manner as Local Lodge Officers.

 Section 2.
 It shall meet between the monthly meetings of the Lodge.